 ABOUT PARENT CLUB

 Parent Club exists to improve outcomes for families in disadvantaged areas.
-Like children’s centres, we aim to break cycles of deprivation, close gaps in educational achievement and enhance child development.
-But whilst outcomes for children are the ultimate goal, our starting point is the experience of parents.
-Our mission, to improve the confidence, connectedness and emotional well-being of vulnerable parents, led us to develop the model for Kitchen Club.
-Since 2014 we have delivered more than 250 sessions, working with over 300 families to make communities healthier and happier places for developing children.
+We aim to break cycles of deprivation, close gaps in educational achievement and enhance child development.
+We also focus on improving the confidence, connectedness and emotional well-being of parents.
+We launched our Kitchen Club programme in 2014, and since then we have delivered more than 800 sessions, working with over 1000 families to make communities healthier and happier places for developing children.

 WHAT IS KITCHEN CLUB?